Tidal capture and repeating partial tidal disruption events of giant stars: Result

-The correlation coefficient between these quantities is $R^2=0.9669$, with p-value $2.86\times 10^{-13}$.
+The correlation coefficient between these quantities is $R^2=0.9669$, with a p-value of $2.86\times 10^{-13}$.
 Notably, this correlation only emerges when energy is normalized to $GM_{\star}/R_{\star}$, which can represent the gravitational potential at the surface of the star.